Slayyyter: 2022–present: Starfucker and tour

-In early June 2022, Slayyyter played a song on tour titled “Hollywood”.
-She played 2 and a half minutes of the song.
+In early June 2022, Slayyyter played a song on tour titled “Hollywood” (later revealed to be "I Love Hollywood!" from her second studio album).
+She played 2 1/2 minutes of the song.

-On July 24, 2022, Slayyyter tweeted, “album almost done with a lipstick emoji”.
-On July 29, 2022, she tweeted “one sec im finishing it all!! with a clock & hand hearts emoji“ after replying to a fan asking for a status on the new music.
+On July 24, 2022, Slayyyter tweeted, “album almost done" with a lipstick emoji.
+On July 29, 2022, she tweeted "one sec im finishing it all!!" with a clock and hand hearts emoji after replying to a fan asking for a status on the new music.

-On October 3, 2022, Swedish singer Tove Lo confirmed via Instagram that Slayyyter will be the opening act on the North American leg of her Dirt Femme Tour.
+On October 3, 2022, Swedish singer Tove Lo confirmed via Instagram that Slayyyter would be the opening act on the North American leg of her Dirt Femme Tour.